Last updated: 4 January 2021

-Any person who wishes to exercise this right, making a Subject Access Request, (SAR) should make their request in writing to the DPO.
+Any person who wishes to exercise this right by making a Subject Access Request (SAR) should make their request in writing to the DPO.

 The receipt of a SAR will be acknowledged by UMi.
-The Data Protection Officer may require documents from the individual to establish his/her identity and confirm his/her address as well as details as to where they believe the requested information is held.
+The DPO may require documents from the individual to establish his/her identity and confirm his/her address as well as details as to where they believe the requested information is held.

 Where we have previously complied with an SAR, we will not be obliged to comply with a subsequent request unless a reasonable interval has elapsed.
 Given the type of personal data which we hold, it would normally be reasonable for us to insist upon an interval of three months between each subject access request.
 However, this interval could be less depending on the circumstances.

 Publication of Company Information